 11. Use your local library.
 Other than books, you can also borrow movies, music CDs and even exercise videos from the library.
 Check the selection available at your local library and keep yourself entertained for free.

-12. Make a list for shopping its called impulse buying for a reason.
-Its hard to resist the temptation to purchase extra things while shopping.
+12. Make a list for ping its called impulse buying for a reason.
+Its hard to resist the temptation to purchase extra things while ping.
 So without a list you will buy items that you often don’t need.
 Even worse is when you forget to purchase the actual item you meant to get in the first place.
-This isn’t just for groceries either, any form of shopping, especially art supplies!
+This isn’t just for groceries either, any form of ping, especially art supplies!
 Getting all that you need in one trip can help avoid another unnecessary trip too and further temptation.

 13. Consolidate and pay off debt as soon as possible.
 If you have any debt, focus on consolidating it to a lower interest rate, and pay it off as soon as possible.
 Money paid in interest is money thrown away!